28 Jan The Anti-New Year’s Resolution: Systems, not Goals (Part 2 of 2)

 I love that freshly-washed feeling of the turn of a new year.
-It could just be that I get more sleep in the 10 days between Christmas and New Year’s when the kids are off from school.
+It could just be that I get more sleep in the 10 days between Christmas and New Year’s when the kids are off from school, I love to sleep with my wedge pillow for acid reflux amazon.
 But I seem to have more energy to clear away any unpleasantness I’ve been tolerating.
 And like many people, I look ahead to the coming year.

 Over time, I’ve changed my perspective on how helpful resolutions can be.
 I’ve had my own varying degrees of success, and have stopped setting so many “goals.”
 Now I focus on intentions or themes for the year.
 Last year’s theme was “authenticity” and this year’s theme is emerging as “clarity.”